hmrc/hmrc-mongo/MIGRATION.md

 ### DefaultPlayMongoRepositorySupport

-`uk.gov.hmrc.mongo.MongoSpecSupport` has been replaced with `uk.gov.hmrc.mongo.test.MongoSupport`, however it is reccomended that you migrate to using `uk.gov.hmrc.mongo.test.DefaultPlayMongoRepositorySupport[T]` instead which contains some improvements to the testing experience (**but also changes the way your test data is handled**, see below).
+`uk.gov.hmrc.mongo.MongoSpecSupport` has been replaced with `uk.gov.hmrc.mongo.test.MongoSupport`, however it is recommended that you migrate to using `uk.gov.hmrc.mongo.test.DefaultPlayMongoRepositorySupport[T]` instead which contains some improvements to the testing experience (**but also changes the way your test data is handled**, see below).

 e.g.